Diwali in the square

 How to get there: From London Waterloo, take the westbound Jubilee line to Neasden, then walk 19 minutes to the temple.

-Diwali at Wembley Park
+Diwali celebration at Wembley Park

 Diwali Wembley Park